jeffreykegler/hoonlint/misc/whitespace.md

 the jogging body column of a jogging is considered to be the most common start column of the bodies of the jogging's inter-line aligned jogs.
-If more than one column is "most common", so that there is a tie, the tie is resolved in favor of the body column that is first, lexically.
+If more than one column is "most common", the tie is resolved in favor of the body column that is lexically first.
 If there are no inter-line aligned jogs in a jogging, the jogging body column is undefined.

 ## Inter-line alignment

-In non-standard code,
-the inter-line alignment of a silo of text blocks is the alignment most common in the "floating" text blocks.
 "Attached" text blocks are those with tight or backdented alignment.
 All other text blocks are "floating".
+In non-standard code,
+the column location of the inter-line alignment of a silo of text blocks is the column location most common in the "floating" text blocks.

-If two alignments tie by floating text block count, the tie is broken using the count of total text blocks for that alignment.
+If two column location tie in the count of floating text blocks, the tie is broken using the count of total text blocks for that column location.
-If two alignments tie by total text block count, the tie is broken in favor of the alignment that occurs first, lexically.
+If two column locations tie by total text block count, the tie is broken in favor of the column location that occurs first, lexically.

-If there are no floating lexemes, the inter-line alignment is irrelevant and left undefined.
+If there are no floating lexemes, the inter-line alignment column location is irrelevant and undefined.
 Also,
-the inter-line alignment is undefined unless it also has a total text block count of at least 2 -- in other words an inter-line alignment must actually align with another text block.
+the inter-line alignment column location is undefined unless it also has a total text block count of at least 2 -- in other words an inter-line alignment column location must be the column location of at least two of the text blocks in the silo.

 Each silo is examined separately.
 For each silo, only rows with an element in that silo participate